 There are lots of health insurance comparison tools online.
 They’ll help you to compare the key features of basic cover.
 They might also list the extra benefits on offer.
 But they can’t factor in the most important part of your policy – lots of details about you.

 When it comes to getting health insurance, there are many financial advisers who’ll offer to help you find the right policy.
-Whoever you work with, we believe it’s vital to choose a regulated broker who can give advice – someone who will get to know your situation in detail so that they can make a 100% impartial recommendation.
+Whoever you work with, we believe it’s vital to choose a regulated broker who can give advice – someone who will get to know your situation in detail so that they can compare health insurance policies and make a 100% impartial recommendation.

 Some brokers offer a policy but don’t make a recommendation.
-If you’d like to find out more about this, try our short guide to getting regulated advice on health insurance, here.
+If you’d like to find out more about this, try our short guide to getting regulated advice on health insurance.

 Not everyone has private health insurance as part of their benefits package.
 But if you do, and you change your employer, then you might be able to keep that insurer’s policy going – or you may want to switch to another health insurer.